TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Introduction

 \end{itemize}

 These challenges can be approached from different directions, but only a few works have considered designing DNNs models that are compatible/efficient with state-of-the-art HE frameworks in a flexible and portable manner.
-This paper focuses on the integration of the recent FHE scheme, Torus-FHE (TFHE), with DNNs.
+This paper focuses on integrating the recent FHE scheme, Torus-FHE (TFHE), with DNNs.

-\myparagraph{Our contributions.} To address the above issue, we propose a DNN design framework called \tttfhe that effectively scales TFHE usage to tabular and large datasets using a new family of Convolutional Neural Networks (CNNs) called Truth-Table Neural Networks (\ttnet).
+\paragraph{Our contributions.} To address the above issues, we propose a DNN design framework called \tttfhe that effectively scales TFHE usage to tabular and large datasets using a new family of Convolutional Neural Networks (CNNs) called Truth-Table Neural Networks (\ttnet).
 Our proposed framework provides an easy-to-implement, automated \ttnet-based design toolbox that utilizes the Pytorch and Concrete (python-based) open-source libraries for state-of-the-art deployment of DNN models on CPU, leading to fast and accurate inference over encrypted data.
-The \ttnet architecture, being lightweight and differentiable, allows for the implementation of CNNs with direct expressions as truth tables, making it easy to use in conjunction with the TFHE open-source library (specifically the Concrete implementation) for automated operation on lookup tables.
+The \ttnet architecture, being lightweight and differentiable, allows for the implementation of CNNs with direct expressions as truth tables, making it easy to use in conjunction with the TFHE open-source library (specifically the Concrete implementation) for automated operations on lookup tables.
 Therefore, in this paper, we try to tackle the TFHE efficiency overhead as well as the technical/portability issue.
+We also introduce a novel perspective on PPML by proposing a cost comparison of the various state-of-the-art techniques.

-\myparagraph{Our experimental results.} Evaluation on three tabular datasets (Cancer, Diabetes, Adult) shows that our proposed \tttfhe framework outperforms in terms of accuracy (by up to $+3\%$) and time (by a factor $7$x to $1200$x) any state-of-the-art DNN \& HE set-up.
-For all these datasets, our inference time runs in a few seconds, with very small memory and communication requirements, enabling for the first time a fully practical deployment in industrial/real-world scenarios, where tabular datasets are prevalent~\cite{cartella2021adversarial,buczak2015survey,clements2020sequential,ulmer2020trust,evans2009online}.
+\paragraph{Our experimental results.} Evaluation on three popular tabular datasets (Cancer, Diabetes, Adult) shows that our proposed \tttfhe framework outperforms in terms of accuracy (by up to $+3\%$) and time (by a factor $7$x to $1200$x) any state-of-the-art DNN \& HE set-up.
+For all these datasets, our inference time runs in a few seconds, with very small memory and communication requirements, enabling for the first time a fully practical deployment in industrial/real-world scenarios, where tabular datasets are prevalent~\citep{cartella2021adversarial,buczak2015survey,clements2020sequential,ulmer2020trust,evans2009online}.